 World War One Engagement Centres

-The Engagement Centres will support a wide range of community engagement activities across the UK, connecting academic and public histories of the First World War as part of the commemoration of the War’s centenary, which begins this year.
+The Engagement Centres have supported a wide range of community engagement activities across the UK since 2014, connecting academic and public histories of the First World War as part of the commemoration of the War’s centenary, which begins this year.

 A key focus of the five Engagement Centres is to provide UK-wide support for community groups funded through a range of Heritage Lottery Fund (HLF) funding programmes, particularly its new £6m ‘First World War: Then and Now’ community grants scheme.